Proof of financial support documentation

 Applicants who are not United States citizens must submit all materials required of domestic applicants, as well as the following documentation:

-- Educational Records: Syracuse University College of Law requires that your foreign transcripts be submitted through the LSAC JD Credential Assembly Service.
+- Educational Records: For J.D. candidates, Syracuse University College of Law requires that foreign transcripts be submitted through the LSAC JD Credential Assembly Service.
 If you completed any postsecondary work outside the U.S. (including its territories) or Canada, you must use this service for the evaluation of your foreign transcripts.
 One exception to this requirement is if you completed the foreign work through a study abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such on the home campus transcript.
 This service is included in the LSDAS subscription fee.
 A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into your LSDAS report.

 - Test of English as a Foreign Language (TOEFL): Applicants whose native language is not English must submit a Test of English as a Foreign Language (TOEFL) score, no more than two years old, as evidence of language competency sufficient to undertake law study.
 The Educational Testing Service (ETS) must be contacted to request that TOEFL scores be sent directly to LSAC.
 LSAC's TOEFL code for the JD Credential Assembly Service is 0058.
 Your score will be reported in the Foreign Credential Evaluation document that will be included in your LSDAS law school report.
 To use JD CAS, log in to your online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive foreign transcripts.
 Questions about the JD Credential Assembly Service can be directed to LSAC at 215-968-1001 or LSAC's website for international applicants.
 TOEFL scores will be waived for non-resident students who have completed a four-year undergraduate program or minimum of two years of graduate work in a U.S. college or university.